 Season Opening

-It is a great pleasure to invite you to the opening of four new exhibitions at Kunstnernes Hus.
-All in their own way, they illuminate aspects of the institution's past and connect them to the present – an exploration of the many stories that haunt the house.
+We look forward to inaugurating the winter season with four unique perspectives on Kunstnernes Hus.
+The projects illuminate aspects of the institution's past and connect them to the present – an exploration of the many stories that haunt the house.
+With works by Stian Ådlandsvik, Helle Siljeholm & Ingri Fiksdal, Stian Grøgaard and students at the Department of Architecture/AHO.
 Welcome!

 Program

-19:30-21:00 Performance in the installation Haunted House.
+19:30 & 21:00 Performance in the installation Haunted House.
 With dancers Sunniva Vikør Egenes, Pernille Holden and Louis Schou-Hansen.
 The audience is invited to lie down in the beds during the performance, and you can come and go as you please.

-22:00 Exhibitions close
+22:00 The exhibition halls close

 01:00 The house closes

-Helle Siljeholm & Ingri Fiksdal: Hjemsøkt hus
+Helle Siljeholm & Ingri Fiksdal: Haunted House

 07.11.25 - 21.12.25 | Skylight hall